-Everything is not always as it seems.
-For reasons unknown, restaurants will sometimes sell something under a different name, confusing the customer (at best) and hurting them (at worst).
-Often, they get away with it, but sometimes… Well… you read the news.
+Even with “white tuna,” not everything is always as it seems.
+For a myriad of unknown reasons, restaurants will sometimes sell something under a different name, confusing the customer (at best) and hurting them (at worst).
+Often, they get away with it, but sometimes… Well… You read the news.

-Sushi is confusing enough for newcomers, and even those who are very familiar with the dish are sometimes not aware of practices such as this.
-And this is not to say that all white tuna is Escolar and every restaurant scams its clientèle, but you never know.
-But if you happen to get it, you’ll know soon enough.
+Sushi can confusing enough for newcomers, and even those who are very familiar with the dish are sometimes not aware of practices such as this.
+And this is not to say that all white tuna is escolar and every restaurant serves escolar without including the word “super” in the item name, but you never know, so it’s typically good to ask.
+But if you happen to get it as a surprise, and you have a more sensitive tummy, you’ll unfortunately know soon enough.